krzemienski/awesome-from-stars/README.md

 * [zalando/zappr](https://github.com/zalando/zappr): An agent that enforces guidelines for your GitHub repositories
 * [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy): The ZAP core project
 * [mattmc3/zdotdir](https://github.com/mattmc3/zdotdir): My zsh config
+* [zed-industries/zed](https://github.com/zed-industries/zed): Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 * [bvaisvil/zenith](https://github.com/bvaisvil/zenith): Zenith - sort of like top or htop but with zoom-able charts, CPU, GPU, network, and disk usage
 * [scality/Zenko](https://github.com/scality/Zenko): Zenko is the open source multi-cloud data controller: own and keep control of your data on any cloud.
 * [ArtSabintsev/Zephyr](https://github.com/ArtSabintsev/Zephyr): Effortlessly synchronize UserDefaults over iCloud.